DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 An analysis of Bolsonarist symbolism can shed light on the nature of their memetic discourse.
 For instance, we could consider two strategic
-symbols: the large yellow and green phallus balloon displayed at several protests on Avenida Paulista, one of São Paulo’s main avenues, and the epithet *imbrochável* – a neologism in Portuguese meaning unbreakable but which in this context designates someone who never loses an erection and is always ready to perform sexual acts – assigned by Bolsonaro himself and his supporters on an Independence Day celebration rally while the presidential campaign was in full swing in late 2022.
-The fixation on the phallus and on the virility of the leader and the meme with phallus-shaped feeding bottles being introduced into toddlers’ mouths by nursery teachers, is an almost cheap and vulgar literary expression of the Freudian unconscious.
+symbols: the large yellow and green phallus balloon displayed at several protests on Avenida Paulista, one of São Paulo's main avenues, and the epithet *imbrochável* -- a neologism in Portuguese meaning unbreakable but which in this context designates someone who never loses an erection and is always ready to perform sexual acts -- assigned by Bolsonaro himself and his supporters on an Independence Day celebration rally while the presidential campaign was in full swing in late 2022.
+The fixation on the phallus and on the virility of the leader and the meme with phallus-shaped feeding bottles being introduced into toddlers' mouths by nursery teachers, is an almost cheap and vulgar literary expression of the Freudian unconscious.
 In this way, the memetic communication of the alt-right mobilizes the collective unconscious of